anoma/taiga/book/src/users.md

 # User

-`User` in Taiga can own, send and receive notes.
-Each user has an **address** that identifies them, **validity predicates** that authorize their actions, and **keys** that are used to derive parameters.
+Each Taiga user has an **address** that identifies them, **validity predicates** that authorize their actions, and **keys** that are used to derive parameters.

 ### Validity predicates
-Each user has validity predicates that authorize spending and receiving notes.
-Validity predicates that authorize sending notes are called `SendVP`, and validity predicates that authorize receiving notes are called `RecvVP`.
+Each user has VPs that authorize spending (`sendVP`) and receiving (`recvVP`) notes and `intentVP` that is used to specify the intents of the user.

-These VPs check that input and output notes of the transactions satisfy certain constraints.
-When a user wants to spend a note, the satisfaction of his `SendVP` is required.
-Similarly, to receive a note, user's `RecvVP` must be satisfied.
+TODO: add intent link

-As VPs are shielded in Taiga, instead of showing that the VPs of the user evaluate to true publicly, ZK proofs are created.
-An observer can verify these proofs (using the verifier key).
+As VPs are shielded in Taiga, instead of showing that the VPs of the user evaluate to `true` publicly, ZK proofs are created.
+An observer can verify these proofs using the verifier key.

-### User keys
+### Keys
 Each user has a set of keys that allows to authorize various actions or generate parameters.
 One of such keys is a nullifier key `nk` used to compute [note nullifiers](./notes.md) that are necessary to spend notes.

-### User address
+### Address

 Each user has an address that allows others to send assets to the user.
 Address is derived from user's `SendVP`, `RecvVP`, and `nk`.

 ### Example

 Alice is a user of Taiga with validity predicates defined as follows:
-* `SendVP` is a check on the amount of her spent: she does not want to send more than 3XAN at a time.
+* `SendVP` is a check on the amount of her spent: she does not want to send more than 3XAN (Anoma native token) at a time.
 * `RecvVP` is a check on the amount she receives: she does not want to receive notes of less than 0.1XAN.

 ```rust